Humanoid robot starts work at Japanese department store

 Developed by Toshiba last year, the robot made its debut at the store on Monday in a new role interacting with customers.

-Speaking Japanese, Chihira, which has human-like features and blinks, can also be programed to speak in other languages such as Chinese.
+Speaking Japanese, Chihira, which has human-like features and blinks, can also be programmed to speak in other languages such as Chinese.

 "It would be good if we can have her provide guidance, or recommend various things in Chinese," said Hitoshi Tokuda, Toshiba's new business development division group manager.